May 12, 2020

 - COVID-19 virus: is about 0.1 μm in size and often appears in clusters measuring 5~10 μm

-If the droplets are too big and there’s too much disinfectant liquid, then it becomes corrosive for the spraying unit, the environment with equipment and the human body.
+- If the disinfective droplets are too big and there’s too much disinfectant liquid, then it becomes corrosive for the spraying unit, the environment with equipment and the human body = a droplet size around 5~10 μm is the best

 IKEUCHI’s Dry Fog technology can generate about 250,000 fog droplets per second.

-This means that roughly our Dry Fog generate 60,000 times more particles than virus-sized droplets.
+This means, that our Dry Fog roughly generates 60,000 times more particles than virus-sized droplets.

 The Dry Fog can saturate a room up to 100% relative humidity (RH) without ventilation.
 One AKIJet series nozzle (03C type) is suitable for spaces of 100 m3 (without ventilation), covering a distance of 4 m from the nozzle.